dzuk-mutant/blockchain/list/list.md

 Instances that aren't overtly safe spaces for violent speech, but they do say that they want to moderate as little as possible, often with the only thing they're really willing to moderate is what's illegal for them (and also normally harrassment).

 The problem with that is that leaves out fascism, sexism, racism, homophobia, and other forms of bigotry.
 So while they aren't necessarily engaging in it themselves, they are enabling it by letting other people do it on their servers.
+This means that by federating with them, you're putting you and your users at risk too.